buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 ### EMERGENCY
 Tasks required when responding to, or ensuring the ability to respond to, an emergency situation.

-> EXAMPLE Spaces, zones, and systems may have emergency tasks in the case of a different emergency conditions.
+> EXAMPLE Spaces, zones, and systems may have emergency tasks in the case of different emergency conditions.

 > EXAMPLE A task to ensuring the safe configuration of an equipment during an unexpected situation.